segmentio/segment-docs/src/connections/destinations/catalog/actions-talon-one/index.md

 ### Creating an API key in Talon.One

 Segment needs a Talon.One-generated API key to be able to send data to your Talon.One Application.
-Generate an API key specific to Segment:
+To generate an API key specific to Segment:

 1. Open your Talon.One Application in the Campaign Manager and click **Settings > Developer settings**.
 1. Click **Create API Key**.